AssetMantle/modules/CONTRIBUTING.md

 In the ethos of open source projects, and out of necessity to keep the code alive, the core contributor team will strive to permit special repo privileges to developers who show an aptitude towards developing with this code base.

-Several kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entirety of the code base (through the GitHub `CODEOWNERS` file).
+Several kinds of privileges may be granted however most common privileges to be granted are merging rights to either part of, or the entirety of the code base (through the GitHub `CODEOWNERS` file).
 The on-boarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss potential new candidates as well as the potential for existing code-owners to exit or "pass